Bone Grafting in Long Island City, NY

 Socket Grafting for Ridge Preservation

-When teeth are removed, the surrounding bone tends to ‘collapse’ and thin out over the next few months.
+When teeth are removed, the surrounding bone tends to 'collapse' and thin out over the following months.
 This can compromise the ability to replace the tooth/teeth in the future.
 By filling the tooth socket in the jaw with bone graft at the time of extraction, the collapse of the bone is limited, and tooth replacement options are greatly improved.

 Ridge Grafting